 Ladefoged Scholarship Awards

 Ladefoged Scholarship Awards are made from the fund established in memory of Peter Ladefoged.
-These awards go to graduate students in the Linguistics Department to offset the expenses of student research projects (other than for consultants or subjects, which are already covered by separate departmental funds).
+These awards go to graduate students in the Linguistics Department to offset the expenses of student research projects, including for language consultants or experimental subjects if departmental Student Research Support funds are not available.
 For example, awards can be used for expenses related to carrying out laboratory experiments or for linguistic fieldwork, such as transportation, development of stimuli, or recruitment, not available from other sources.
 Funding may also be requested for undergraduate research assistants when their role is essential to the project.
 For example, awards can be used to pay native speakers for help with stimulus preparation or coding.
 These awards are not intended to replace existing funding mechanisms inside or outside the department.
 The research supported must be the graduate student’s own research, with a preference for dissertation-related research; faculty research projects cannot be supported in this way.

-The maximum award per student will be $1000, but awards are generally expected to be less, and applications for much smaller awards are encouraged.
-A student may receive multiple awards over time, but $1000 is the maximum cumulative award amount per student.
+The maximum award per student will be $1500, but awards are generally expected to be less, and applications for much smaller awards are encouraged.
+A student may receive multiple awards over time.

 The typical maximum total number of awards made per fiscal year will be 4.